krakenly/krakenly/docs/API.md

 Perform semantic search and generate an AI response based on the results.

 > **Note:** This is the primary endpoint for chat interactions.
-All responses are grounded in your indexed documents.
+All responses are grounded in your indexed data.

 ```http
 POST /search/rag